 IAH VIC – 2013 Darcy Lecture: Managing Groundwater Beneath the Agricultural Landscape

 Agricultural land use represents the largest nonpoint source threat to groundwater quality on a global scale.
-As a result of decades of fertilizer application and surface spreading of animal manure, chronic increases in nutrient concentrations have been documented in both private and municipal well systems.
-The occurrence of pathogenic microbes in groundwater supply wells has […]
+As a result of decades of fertilizer application and surface spreading of animal manure, […]

 Read More… from IAH VIC – 2013 Darcy Lecture: Managing Groundwater Beneath the Agricultural Landscape